Activation Information

 Team Member Resources

-Operations Portal
+Operations Portal Restricted

 SKYWARN Net Activation Criteria

-• Upon request from the NWS.
+6. Upon request from the National Weather Service

-More restrictive criteria apply to activations between 10 PM and 6 AM.
+More restrictive criteria apply to activations between 10 PM and 6 AM and can be found in the SKYWARN Operations Manual.

 Any questions about the criteria, or any suggestions can be directed to the Amateur Radio Coordinator.

-Hosting provided by Linode.
-Storage services for SKYWARN EMWIN Services provided by Rackspace Cloud Files.
 This work is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/us/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
 SKYWARN® and the SKYWARN® logo are registered trademarks of the National Oceanic and Atmospheric Administration, used with permission.
 Questions or trouble reports regarding this site go to Wakefield SKYWARN IT Support.